VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-xander.md

 ```

 This is not a big deal when you only have a few declarations, but can get annoying quickly when dealing with a lot of declarations that need to be written down in every file.

+### Upsides

+- Code Organization:
+Header files help separate interface from implementation, making code easier to manage.

+- Reusability:
+Once written, a header file can be included in multiple source files.

+- Ease of Collaboration:
+In larger projects, header files allow team members to work independently on different parts of the program by clearly defining the interface between modules.

+### Downsides

+- Increased Compilation Time:
+If headers are large or include other headers, it can lead to longer compilation times due to repeated processing of the same headers for each source file.

+- Easier to create circular dependencies: Poorly designed header files can lead to circular dependencies, leading to compilation errors.

+- Overuse: Using too many headers can lead to unnecessarily complex codebases.